 Princeton Review is an established name in the MCAT prep industry and makes no exception with its quality and effectiveness offered in their MCAT prep summer programs.
-This summer, they are offering the 515 LiveOnline Immersion MCAT Bootcamp that includes a 515 score guarantee, which puts you in the 92nd Percentile.
+This summer, they are offering the 515+ LiveOnline Immersion MCAT Bootcamp that includes a 515+ score guarantee (or 10 points higher than your starting score), which puts you in the 92nd Percentile.